Surgery

 Surgery to remove fluid in the brain

-Fluid can build up in your brain and cause the pressure inside your head to increase.
+Fluid can build up in your brain and increase the pressure inside your head.
 This is called hydrocephalus.
-Treatments for hydrocephalus include:
+Treatments include shunt surgery or endoscopic third ventriculostomy (ETV).

 What is hydrocephalus?